About Us

 War is the problem, not a solution“

-The example of Jesus, inspires and guides“
+The teachings and example of Jesus, offer inspiration, wisdom and hopefulness“

 Meet the Team

-• Rev. Michael Burch Executive Director
+• Rev. Michael Burch - Executive Director

-Reach Michael Burch at his office on the second floor of The Crossing (#211), by e-mail at burch.director@crossingministries.org, or phone at (608) 257-1039 extension 101
+Reach Rev. Burch at The Crossing (#211), and by e-mail at burch.director@crossingministries.org, or call/text at (608) 217-4403

 • Andi Maza - Building Administrator